Ayuilos/MultiResourceEIP/README.md

     function setPriority(uint256 tokenId, uint16[] memory priorities) external;

     /*
-    @notice Returns an array of byte16 identifiers from the active resources array for resource lookup.
+    @notice Returns an array of byte8 identifiers from the active resources array for resource lookup.
-    @dev Each bytes8 resource corresponds to a local mapping of (bytes16 => (address, bytes8)), where address is the address of a resource storage contract, and bytes8 is the id of the relevant resource on that storage contract.
+    @dev Each bytes8 resource corresponds to the id of the relevant resource on the storage.
 See addResourceEntry dev comment for rationale.
     @param tokenId the token of the active resource set to get
     @return an array of bytes8 resource ids corresponding to active resources */
     function getActiveResources(uint256 tokenId) external view returns(bytes8[] memory);

     /*
-    @notice Returns an array of byte16 identifiers from the pending resources array for resource lookup.
+    @notice Returns an array of byte8 identifiers from the pending resources array for resource lookup.
-    @dev Each bytes8 resource corresponds to a local mapping of (bytes16 => (address, bytes8)), where address is the address of a resource storage contract, and bytes8 is the id of the relevant resource on that storage contract.
+    @dev Each bytes8 resource corresponds to the id of the relevant resource on the storage.
 See addResourceEntry dev comment for rationale.
-    @param tokenId the token of the active resource set to get
+    @param tokenId the token of the pending resource set to get
     @return an array of bytes8 resource ids corresponding to pending resources */
     function getPendingResources(uint256 tokenId) external view returns(bytes8[] memory);

     /*
-    @notice Returns the resource object from a target resource storage contract.
-    @param storage the address of the resource storage contract
-    @param id the bytes8 identifier of the resource to query
-    @return a resource object
-    */
-    function getResourceObject(address storage, bytes8 id) public virtual view returns (IResourceStorage.Resource memory);

-    /*
     @notice Returns an array of uint16 resource priorities
-    @dev No checking is done on resource priority ranges, sorting must be handled by the frontend.kenId` is not a valid NFT.
+    @dev No checking is done on resource priority ranges, sorting must be handled by the frontend.
-    /// @param _tokenId The
     @param tokenId the token of the active resource set to get
     @return an array of uint16 resource priorities corresponding to active resources */
     function getActiveResourcePriorities(uint256 tokenId) external view returns(uint16[] memory);

     /*
-    @notice Returns the bytes8 resource ID a given token will overwrite if overwrite is enabled for a pending resource.
+    @notice Returns the bytes8 resource ID a given token will be overwritten if overwrite is enabled for a pending resource.
-    @param tokenId the token of the active pending overwrite
+    @param tokenId the token of the pending overwrite
-    @param resId the resource ID which will be potentially overwritten
+    @param resId the resource ID which may overwrite another
-    @return a bytes8 corresponding to the resource ID of the resource that will overwrite @param resId */
+    @return a bytes8 corresponding to the resource ID of the resource that will be overwritten */
     function getResourceOverwrites(uint256 tokenId, bytes8 resId) external view returns(bytes8);